The following three components are evaluated at the end of each academic year:

 Required Appeal Documents

-Check out deadlines for receiving financial aid, which includes submitting SAP appeal documents.
+Not meeting SAP means you are not eligible for financial aid without an approved appeal and financial aid is not retro-active if you choose not to appeal or your appeal is not approved before the semester ends.
 We will notify you of the results of your appeal within 2-4 weeks of the receipt of BOTH student and advisor forms.

 We encourage you to appeal, but if you feel there’s a barrier to the appeal process, you have the following options:

-- If you failed the GPA requirement, bring your cumulative GPA up to a 2.0.
+- If you did not meet the GPA requirement, bring your cumulative GPA up to a 2.0.

-- If you failed the 2/3 completion rate, enroll and complete a high enough percentage of your classes to bring your cumulative rate up to 2/3 (67%).
+- If you did not meet the 2/3 completion rate, enroll and complete a high enough percentage of your classes to bring your cumulative rate up to 2/3 (67%).

 Once you make up your deficient GPA and/or increase your completion rate notify our office in writing by emailing email@example.com – always include your Campus ID Number.